Travel Nurse Across America® provided this article

 Be approachable at work–

-Clearly, you don’t want to limit all your friends to co-workers because that would leave very little variety to your day.
-However, it is a good place to start.
+You don’t want to limit all your friends to co-workers because that would leave very little variety to your day.
+However, it is an excellent place to start.
 Grab lunch or take a walk with others in your department.
-You will learn quickly who is a good fit, then perhaps it can grow into some after-work get-togethers.
+You will learn who is a good fit quickly, then perhaps it can grow into after-work get-togethers.

 The fitness factor–